innkuika/triv.io/SprintPlanning2.md

 ## Previous Tasks (02.10.21)
 * Donald: Making an instance of a game on iOS
+ >Link of commit/Description of Work
 * Jessica W: front-end wireframing
+>Link of commit/Description of Work
 * Manprit: Firebase Schema
+>Link of commit/Description of Work
 * Roberto: Authenticate Log-In System
+>Link of commit/Description of Work
 * Jessica M: Creates skeleton and push to Github
+>Link of commit/Description of Work

 ## **Current Tasks** (02.17.21)
 ### The team is now working on creating a solid MVP to push up on the app store.
 Wireframes are done, UI implementation in progress.